akattow/portfolio-2019/site/content/resume.md

 - Design and develop modern web learning experiences that support current technologies and models of instructional design (<a href="https://www.adaptlearning.org/">Adapt Learning</a>)
 - Research and test new features and designs
-- Manage various project content collaborators including subject matter experts, designers, and management.
+- Manage various project content collaborators including subject matter experts, designers, and management
 - Communicate project goals, expectations, and progress
-- Provide recommendations for instructional design, sequencing, assessment and evaluation
+- Provide recommendations for expanding interactivity and improving user experiences

 **Accomplishments**